Flux9665/TTSCorpusCreator/README.md

 is controlled by keybinds only.

 The window will display a sentence.
 When you are ready, press and hold /CTRL/.
 While that key is pressed, your microphone will record.
-After you release the key, the recording is done, and the wave will be displayed.
-If you are satisfied with the wave (especially with the silence in the beginning and end, which should be as close to none as you can get), you can hit /SPACE/, in order to save it to the corpus and advance to the next sentence.
-If you're not happy, hit /BACKSPACE/ to discard the recording.
+After you release the key, the recording is done, the audio will be saved, and the lookup will be updated.
+Then the next datapoint will be loaded.
 Then you can record again with /CTRL/.
 When you are done with a session, press /ESC/ to exit the program safely.

 ---